Open-source intelligence: History

+OSINT practices have been documented as early as the mid-19th century in the United States and early 20th century in the United Kingdom.

 OSINT in the United States traces its origins to the 1941 creation of the Foreign Broadcast Monitoring Service (FBMS), an agency responsible for the monitoring of foreign broadcasts.
 An example of their work was the correlation of changes in the price of oranges in Paris with successful bombings of railway bridges during World War II.

 The Aspin-Brown Commission stated in 1996 that US access to open sources was "severely deficient" and that this should be a "top priority" for both funding and DCI attention.

 In July 2004, following the September 11 attacks, the 9/11 Commission recommended the creation of an open-source intelligence agency.
 In March 2005, the Iraq Intelligence Commission recommended the creation of an open-source directorate at the CIA.

 Following these recommendations, in November 2005 the Director of National Intelligence announced the creation of the DNI Open Source Center.
 The Center was established to collect information available from "the Internet, databases, press, radio, television, video, geospatial data, photos and commercial imagery."
 In addition to collecting openly available information, it would train analysts to make better use of this information.
 The center absorbed the CIA's previously existing Foreign Broadcast Information Service (FBIS), originally established in 1941, with FBIS head Douglas Naquin named as director of the center.
 Then, following the events of 9/11 the Intelligence Reform and Terrorism Prevention Act merged FBIS and other research elements into the Office of the Director of National Intelligence creating the Open Source Enterprise.

 Furthermore, the private sector has invested in tools which aid in OSINT collection and analysis.
 Specifically, In-Q-Tel, a Central Intelligence Agency supported venture capital firm in Arlington, VA assisted companies develop web-monitoring and predictive analysis tools.

 In December 2005, the Director of National Intelligence appointed Eliot A. Jardines as the Assistant Deputy Director of National Intelligence for Open Source to serve as the Intelligence Community's senior intelligence officer for open source and to provide strategy, guidance and oversight for the National Open Source Enterprise.
 Mr. Jardines has established the National Open Source Enterprise and authored intelligence community directive 301.
 In 2008, Mr. Jardines returned to the private sector and was succeeded by Dan Butler who is ADDNI/OS and previously Mr. Jardines' Senior Advisor for Policy.